computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 ## Are you advanced basic?

 If you answered “yes” to that question, then probably not.
+Jot notes from the field.

+---

 `Basic` was defined by creating a list of things that are basic.
 Basic people and situations could be identified using this list.